simonmichael/hledger_site/src/faq.md

 hledger print expr:'checking AND expenses:tax'
 ```

-Or with hledger <1.30, you can emulate that with `not:not:`:
+Or, you can emulate that with `not:not:`:
 ```cli
 hledger print checking not:not:expenses:tax
 ```

-### How do I show a register or balance report between one account and another ?
+### How do I show balance changes from transactions involving two particular accounts ?

-The above won't work with the `register` or balance commands because
-these are posting-based reports - their query selects postings, not whole transactions.
+The balance commands see individual postings, not whole transactions, so using `expr:` as above won't work.
-Instead, run a print report to select transactions to use in a second report, like so:
+Instead do a first pass with print, selecting transactions to use in the second report:

 ```cli
 hledger print checking | hledger -f- -I register expenses:tax